bot-plays-wordle/bot-plays-wordle.github.io/index.md

 # How it works?

+The bot is not cheating but rather uses some weird logics to do every move.

-Do you want to know how the bot manages to solve the puzzle?
+Do you want to know how it manages to solve the puzzle?
 Check out "[How it works](how_it_works.html)" page for more details.

 ## Videos and Recordings